vominhtri231/Notes/Camunda/External_task_client.md

 # External task client

 The camunda external task client allows user set up remote service tasks.
-There is support for Java (both plain Java and Spring) and Javascript implementations.
+There is support for Java (both plain Java and Spring), Javascript, Python, etc.

 ## How it communicates